mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/edited-value-provider.md

 ---
 title: EditedValueProvider class
+description: Provides support for Posted form validation for fields with Edit Code or Edit Word.
+(This value provider is registered in Startup.ConfigureServices)

 ---

 Provides support for Posted form validation for fields with Edit Code or Edit Word.
 (This value provider is registered in Startup.ConfigureServices)